Social-VRNN: One-Shot Multi-modal Trajectory Prediction for Interacting Pedestrians: Related Works

 Recently, Recurrent Neural Networks (RNNs) have been employed in trajectory prediction problems \cite{Becker2018}.
 Building on RNNs, a hierarchical architecture was proposed in \cite{Xue2018} and \cite{Pfeiffer2017}, which incorporated information about the surrounding environment and other agents, and performed better than previous models.
 Despite the high prediction accuracy demonstrated by these models, they are only able to predict the average behavior of the pedestrians.

 In contrast, Social LSTM \cite{alahi2016social} models the prediction state as a Bivariate Gaussian and thus, uncertainty can be incorporated.
 Moreover, interaction is modeled by changing the hidden state of each agent network according to the distance between the agents, a mechanism know as "Social pooling".
 Several approaches extended the latter either by incorporating other sources of information or proposing updates in the model architecture improving the performance of the model.
 For instance, head pose information from the other agents was incorporated in \cite{hasan2018mx} resulting in a significant increase of the prediction accuracy.
 Context information from visual images was used to encode both human-human and human-space interactions \cite{bartoli2018context}.
-Social pooling has been extended to generate collision-free predictions \cite{xu2018collision} and to preserve spatial information by employing Grid LSTM's \cite{lerner2007crowds}.
+Social pooling has been extended to generate collision-free predictions \cite{xu2018collision} and to preserve spatial information by employing Grid LSTMs \cite{lerner2007crowds}.

 However, previous approaches did not consider the inherent multi-modal nature of human motions.
 In \cite{Gupta2018}, a generative model based on Generative Adversarial Networks (GANs) was developed to generate multi-modal predictions by randomly sampling from the latent space.
-The latter approach was extended with two attention mechanisms to incorporate information from scene context and social interactions \cite{Sadeghian}.
+This approach was extended with two attention mechanisms to incorporate information from scene context and social interactions \cite{Sadeghian}.
 However, GANs are very susceptible to mode collapsing causing these models to generate very similar trajectories.
 To avoid mode collapse, a recently improved Info-GAN for multi-modal trajectory prediction was proposed \cite{amirian2019social}.
+Besides, \cite{makansi2019overcoming} proposed a different training strategy to overcome the latter issue and improve trajectory prediction diversity.
+To account for the environment constraints, \cite{zhao2019multi} proposed to include scene context information provided by a top-view camera of the scene.
+However, such information is not available in a real autonomous navigation scenario.
+Moreover, to improve social interaction modelling, Graph Neural Networks have been used in \cite{chandra2020forecasting,eiffert2020probabilistic}.
 Nonetheless, GANs are very difficult to train and typically require a large number of iterations until it converges to a stable Nash equilibrium.
-Moreover, the environment context was not incorporated in \cite{amirian2019social}, and the predicted trajectories may collide with static obstacles.
-To overcome the later issue, \cite{zhao2019multi} proposed to include scene context information provided by a top-view camera of the scene, making use of spatial relationships among agents and had shown good results in the Zara dataset.
-However, such information is not available in a real autonomous navigation scenario.